 Same principle goes for your super.

-All else being equal, $1 invested in super when you’re 30, will be worth $20 when you retire.
-If you wait just 10 years till you’re 40, that same dollar will be worth just $15 by the time you hang up your boots.
+All else being equal, $1 invested in super when you’re 30, will be worth $13 if you retire at 65.
+However if you wait just 10 years till you’re 40, that same dollar will only be worth $6 by the time you hang up your boots.

 So the sooner you start, the sooner you can begin to turbocharge your retirement savings - and pay less tax in the process.